Asian Treasures

-Asian Treasures is a 2007 Philippine television drama adventure series broadcast by GMA Network.
+Asian Treasures is a 2007 Philippine television drama action adventure series broadcast by GMA Network.
 The series marked as the first Philippine television drama series to be filmed in Mongolia, Thailand and China, and is one of the most expensive television series in the Philippine television costing more than 140 million Philippine pesos.
 Directed by Eric Quizon, it stars Robin Padilla and Angel Locsin.
-It premiered on January 15, 2007 on the network's Telebabad line up replacing Captain Barbell.
-The series concluded on June 29, 2007 with a total of 118 episodes.
-It was replaced by Mga Mata ni Anghelita in its timeslot.
+It premiered on January 15, 2007, on the network's Telebabad line up.
+The series concluded on June 29, 2007, with a total of 118 episodes.

 The series is streaming online on YouTube.